amelialwx/AC215_PlatePals/README.md

 Inside our training container, we sent our training job to GCP Vertex AI so it is trained on instances in the cloud, which was how we connected to the Weights & Biases in the previous image above.
 In the image below, you can see several runs of our model.
 We had a successful completion of the custom job.
 ![vertex-ai-finished-jobs](assets/vertex-ai-finished-jobs.png)

+### Milestone 4 Part 2: ML Workflow Management ###
+we put all the components we built for our PlatePals App together.
+We then apply workflow management methods to test, execute, monitor, and automate these components:

+- Data Processor: Download image from Tensorflow Dataset.
+Perform image resizing and augmentation.
+Upload preprocessed image to GCS bucket.
+- Model Training: Submits training jobs to Vertex AI to train the model.
+- Model Deploy: Updates trained models signature with preprocessing logic added to it.
+Upload model to Vertex AI Model Registry and Deploy model to Model Endpoints.

 DVC Setup
 ------------